LucasDelfino92/morrowindsharp/mw2.md

 ### Equipment

-- [**Adamantium Armor Integrated (Sigourn Edit)**](https://www.nexusmods.com/morrowind/mods/49232) by Necrolesian and Sigourn
-Places one copy of each adamantium armor piece in Vvardenfell.
-They're not for sale.
-  - Edited version of [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) that allows you to find the Adamantium Helm on Vvardenfell.
-  - Note: the mod **Expansions Integrated (Sigourn Edit)** found below includes this mod and shouldn't be used alongside it.
-My personal recommendation is to stick with Expansions Integrated unless you are a vanilla purist.
 - [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745) by Necrolesian
 An alternative version of the official plugin Area Effect Arrows that distributes the new projectiles throughout the game world rather than dumping them all in one shop, and includes an integrated version of BTB's Area Effect Projectiles.
   - Hide all plugins except *Area Effect Projectiles Integrated.ESP*
-- [**Expansions Integrated (Sigourn Edit)**](https://www.nexusmods.com/morrowind/mods/49232) by Necrolesian and Sigourn
-Integrates (much of) the content of the Tribunal and Bloodmoon expansions within the rest of the game world.
-Many items from the expansions, which could previously be found only in Mournhold or Solstheim, can now be found throughout Vvardenfell.
-  - Edited version of [**Expansions Integrated**](https://www.nexusmods.com/morrowind/mods/47861) that removes the creature additions and also allows you to find the Adamantium Helm on Vvardenfell.
-  - Note: the mod **Adamantium Armor Integrated (Sigourn Edit)** found above is included in this mod and shouldn't be used alongside it.
-My personal recommendation is to stick with Expansions Integrated unless you are a vanilla purist.
 - [**Hunter's Mark - A Marksman Mod**](https://www.nexusmods.com/morrowind/mods/46656) by Remiros
 Adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.